facebookarchive/scribe/test/600buckets/README.md

    within each conf file template.
 4. Use ganglia to monitor mid tier and sender servers.
 Observe the following:

    4.1. sender output bandwidth
    4.2. mid tier input bandwidth
    4.3. mid tier memory usage
    4.4. mid tier disk usage.
-(Avail disk should keep going down) 4.5. mid tier output bandwidth (it should be close to zero
+(Avail disk should keep going down)
-        as we haven't brought up receivers yet)
+   4.5. mid tier output bandwidth (it should be close to zero as we haven't brought up receivers yet)

 5. Let it run for some extended period of time.
 Watch available disk starts getting lower and lower overtime.
 6. On receiver servers, starts two scribe sinker servers:

-   6.1. perl -p 9998 scribe.conf, and
+   6.1. `perl -p 9998 scribe.conf`, and
-   6.2. perl -p 9999 scribe.conf.
+   6.2. `perl -p 9999 scribe.conf`.

 7. Monitor ganglia for sender, mid tier, and receiver hosts.
    Pay attention to network, memory utilitzation, and avail free disk.
 With proper tuning, free available disk recovery should be as fast as when it was getting filled in step 4.

 Misc:

-1. iorw.sh: is a shell command that show disk i/o.
+1. `iorw.sh`: is a shell command that show disk i/o.
 It mainly use iostat but with a little bit of formatting to only show interesting i/o stats.
-2. toggleSinker.sh: is a shell program that automates periodic shutting down sinkers and then bring it up repeatly, every 10 min.
+2. `toggleSinker.sh`: is a shell program that automates periodic shutting down sinkers and then bring it up repeatly, every 10 min.

 More Information: